PawSomeRMIT/PawSome/README.md

 ### Main Features (9/9 completed)

 - **History**: Keep track of your past activities and transactions within the app.
-- **Pet Detail**: Access in-depth information about pets, including health, history, and care instructions.
+- **Pet Detail**: Access in-depth information about pets, including their photos, profiles (breed, type, color, age, description), adopting address, proposed renting price.
-- **Recommendation**: Get personalized suggestions based on your preferences and previous interactions.
+- **Recommendation**: Get suggestions based on your nearest current location.
-- **Booking**: Easily book appointments or services directly through the app.
+- **Booking**: User can rent pets they like based on pet details.
 - **Payment**: Secure and versatile payment options for all transactions within the app.
-- **Settings (UI completion)**: Customize your app experience by adjusting the settings to your liking.
+- **Settings**: User can view list of their booking and own created pets history.
 - **Notification**: User will received a notification if they have successfully create a pet for booking.
-- **Membership**: Gain access to exclusive benefits and features by becoming a member.
+- **Membership**: Gain access to exclusive benefits and features by becoming a *subscribed* user.
 - **Authentication**: A secure login system that ensures the safety and privacy of your data.

 ### Extra Features (2/2 completed)
-- **ID card verification**: Additional security layer requiring ID verification for enhanced trust and safety.
+- **ID card verification**: Additional security layer requiring user ID card to verify user's identity to prevent pets from being stolen.
-- **Chat**: Communicate directly with service providers or support through the app.
+- **Chat**: Communicate directly with pet owners.

 ## Limitations